niuniomartinez/mlsde/README.md

 ## How to use ##

-At the moment it doesn't do anything.
+At the moment it allows simple edition only.

-You have more detailed documentation at the `~/docs` directory.
+You have detailed documentation at the `~/docs/usermanual` directory.